AtlasFPGA/OSD_Openrisc_or1k_Unamiga_CYC1000/README.md

 With a revision of the OSD to meet the requirements of the CYC1000, The core unamiga could do better and could have more optimized memory schemes.

-Entre la parte del osd y la parte del core unamiga del cual disfruta en cyc1000 con la placa de entradas y salidas ATLAS se podría obtenner un mejor aprobechamiento de los 8Mbytes que dispone la CYC1000.
+Entre la parte del osd y la parte del core unamiga del cual disfruta en cyc1000 con la placa de entradas y salidas ATLAS se podría obtenner un mejor aprovechamiento de los 8Mbytes que dispone la CYC1000.